danneu/telegram-chatgpt-bot/README.md

 -   [x] **Streaming updates**.
 Similar to ChatGPT's online UI, tokens show up in the Telegram message as the bot receives them.
     -   This is implemented by repeatedly updating the message as tokens are received.
 -   [x] The bot indicates "Bot is typing..." while it waits for ChatGPT.
--   [ ] The bot can be used in group chats.
+-   [x] The bot can be used in group chats.
-    -   Caveat: Only 1:1 private chats are supported for now while I figure out how group chats should work.
 -   [ ] Automatically change voice/language according to user prompt language.

 ## Why Telegram?